zckyxew/comp0034-wk2/README.md

-# Working with SQLite databases
+# Working with SQLite databases in Flask with Flask-SQLAlchemy

 _COMP0034 2023-24 Week 2 coding activities_